-Never leave your newborn alone or in
+- Never leave your newborn alone or in

 the care of an older child while the baby is:

 - On a changing table or other place where he or she could fall or get injured.

-Post emergency numbers in several places throughout your house.
+- Post emergency numbers in several places throughout your house.
 Or store them in your cell phone.
 Include numbers for your doctor, friends, and neighbors.
 Keep your local Poison Control Center number handy, too.

 When to Call a Doctor

 Call your doctor right away if you notice anything that concerns you.
 You are the expert on your baby.
 Although usually everything is fine, do not be afraid to contact your doctor for any reason.

 Physical problems to watch for in your newborn include:

 - An umbilical cord stump that looks infected, as indicated by pus or reddened skin at the base of the cord.

-Signs of dehydration, such as having no wet diapers for 6 hours.
+- Signs of dehydration, such as having no wet diapers for 6 hours.

-Not having regular bowel movements.
+- Not having regular bowel movements.